nompiloMalinga/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory: script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ :Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - script deletes The file betty is in /tmp/my_first_directory
+mkdir /tmp/my_first_directory: script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ :Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - script deletes The file betty is in /tmp/my_first_directory rmdir /tmp/my_first_directory - script Deletes the directory my_first_directory that is in the /tmp directory.